-A major focus of my STEM certification program last year was structuring the classroom to increase student autonomy.
-Why is student autonomy so important?
-Here are a few reasons:
+A major focus of my STEM certification program last year was structuring the classroom to increase student independence within a science or STEM course.

 - When students are able to make decisions in the classroom, they are more engaged.